-He contiunues: “Four years after I invited myself to the GO Gallery and was send away to develop my own style, I met Farud and Oscar again at an art fair in Germany.
+He continues: “Four years after I invited myself to the GO Gallery and was send away to develop my own style, I met Farud and Oscar again at an art fair in Germany.
 They saw I made progression.”

 “I developed my style by letting go.
 Letting go of the style I thought was cool when I was younger.
 I let go of what other people thought about me, about my work, about how they thought I would develop.
-At first that style was dark.
-Later on I discovered how I wanted to create a scene with a combination or maybe more an interweave between darkness and relief.
-Something people could more relate to, as we can all relate to the dark emotions we have, however it’s hard for us to admit.
+At first, that style was dark.
+Later on, I discovered how I wanted to create a scene with a combination or maybe more an interweave between darkness and relief.
+Something people could more relate to, as we can all relate to the dark emotions we have, however, it’s hard for us to admit.
 I continued with that.”

-The artist is now fairly modest, a contrast with how he first entered the gallery.
+The artist is now fairly modest, contrasts with how he first entered the gallery.
 But learning comes with the years.
-Ard, now 28, didn’t only stole the hart from Oscar and Farud, but many others too.
+Ard, now 28, didn’t only steal the hart from Oscar and Farud, but many others too.
 I think it’s an interesting fact as Ard’s work shows so much emotion.
 Showing the type of emotion we’re afraid to show or receive in daily life makes Ard’s work almost commercial perfect.
 Is that the balance or fine line he’s searching for in Between Pain and Pleasure?

 The works on show are typically for the style Ard developed the past years.
 But what stands out more than before are the abstract adjustments to the emotionally charged but ethnically perfect models.
 Bright pink, yellow, blue, in combination with sharp lines like Kandinsky, almost looking like confetti, are something I less noticed in previous work.